In this post I compare the Garmin Edge 530 with the

 STOP PRESS: Wahoo Have Updated The BOLT (May 2021)

-A lot of the THRUST of this article remains correct though.
+I have made the odd comment below that reflects how the V2 BOLT has been updated.
 The new BOLT maintains the Wahoo trend of being easy to use and *just working*.
 It now does so with a nice colour screen and with proper navigation.

 And to keep you going: